-- Page 23 sets out the criteria used in the preparation of the assessment with office rents at \$28/sq.ft.; an identical assessment is arrived at on page 37 with office rents at \$26/sq.ft.
-Neither document specifies the stratification of the subject property for mass appraisal, or comparative purposes. - The Board was advised by the Respondent that there were no B buildings in DT1, however page 61 lists 22 office leases, all identified as class B. - Although the Respondent argued that the office inventory was classified based on the physical characteristics and attributes of each property, there was no explanation of why some properties were "re-classed" between assessment years, without any physical changes to the property.
+- The Board was advised by the Respondent that there were no B buildings in DT1, however page 73 identifies the subject as a class B office, and page 74 lists 24 office leases, all identified as class B. None of the Respondent's income valuation calculation documents clearly set out the stratification of the subject for mass appraisal and comparative purposes. - Although the Respondent argued that the office inventory was classified based on the physical characteristics and attributes of each property, there was no explanation of why some properties were "re-classed" between assessment years, without any physical changes to the property.
 The Board accepts the Complainant's position that market reporting agencies and BOMA rarely alter a building class from year to year.

-Issue 2: The valuation standard of market value (Rent, Vacancy, Capitalization Rate).
+Issue 2: The valuation standard of market value (Rent, Vacancy, Capitalization Rate)

 The parties were in agreement that the valuation standard applicable to the subject property was market value pursuant to s.6(1) of the Act, and that of the 3 recognized approaches to value, the income approach was most appropriate.
-The parties were also in agreement with the inputs (excluding the capitalization rate) applied to the retail, parking and "other" components of the building, therefore only the valuation inputs of the 231,505 sq.ft. office component was in dispute, as well as the overall capitalization rate for the property.
+The parties were also in agreement with the inputs (excluding the capitalization rate) applied to the retail, parking and "other" components of the building, therefore only the valuation inputs of the 149,083 sq.ft. office component was in dispute, as well as the overall capitalization rate for the property.
 The chart below indicates the rent, vacancy and capitalization rate utilized by the Assessor in the preparation of the assessment, as well as the corresponding values requested by the Complainant.

-Inputs Cumpust Assessment Ta

-Current Assessment Complainant's Request

-B- Office Market Rent (DT1) \$26.00/sq.ft. \$24.00/sq.ft.

-B- Office Typical Vacancy 8.0% 15.0%

-Capitalization Rate (All Components) 8.0% 9.0%
+Inputs Current Assessment Complainant's Request B- Office Market Rent (DT1) \$26.00/sq.ft. \$22.00/sq.ft.
+B- Office Typical Vacancy 8.0% 15.0% Capitalization Rate (All Components) 8.0% 9.0% market evidence of retail rents in office buildings (excluding the subject rent roll) the Board accepted the Complainant's verbal position outlined above.